Dealing with Duplicate Data in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Effective Visual Communication with R, which is a part of our workshops for Ukraine series!
+Join our workshop on Latent Growth Curve Models using the Lavaan Package in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: